Why Affairs Tempt Us, And How to Prevent Them

 d) Avoid alcohol if you must be in a one-on-one situation.

-e) Separate yourself immediately from a situation that you may not be able to handle.
+Most importantly, separate yourself immediately from a situation that you may not be able to handle.
+Prevention beats clean-up after mistakes.

 Click here for a free Power of Two relationship quiz.